 Key provisions of NDAs

-Arguably, the two most important definitions used in our confidential disclosure agreements are the definitions of "confidential information" and "permitted purpose".
+Arguably, the two most important definitions used in our agreements are the definitions of "confidential information" and "permitted purpose".

 Every confidentiality clause or contract should include a definition of confidential information.
 A common taxonomy is to differentiate between general classes of information, specific classes of information, and specific documents or items of information.
 All our templates suggest this sort of scheme.